LiberPrimus/primus.py/README.md

 This tool allows you to chain different ciphers in a given order on any page/segment/paragraph of the Liber Primus.
 You can also do Gematria sums of the words, lines, sentences or full page/segment/paragraph.

+Results are checked against an English dictionary so you can scan through the results much more quickly and reliably.
+Optionally you can check for words that are close matches (eg: DIUINITY -> DIVINITY) using the `--closewords` argument

 It uses Taiiwo's great [Cicada Python Library](https://github.com/Taiiwo/cicada)